 Important Information to Know:

-- Each college has their own entrance requirements (SAT/ACT score requirements, GPA etc).
+Each college has their own entrance requirements (SAT/ACT score requirements, GPA etc).
 You may find that information on the college website.

-- Dropping a college class required for graduation from high school may result in failure to graduate from high school on time.
+Dropping a college class required for graduation from high school may result in failure to graduate from high school on time.

-- There is corresponding paperwork from the high school, college and Georgia Student Finance Commission that must be completed to participate in the program.
+Communication between the college and high school counselor is crucial whenever changes are made to a student’s schedule.
+There is corresponding paperwork from the high school, college and Georgia Student Finance Commission that must be completed to participate in the program.